-Assumed background: HSC Mathematics Extension 2.
+Assumed background: HSC Mathematics Extension 2, or Band 4 HSC Mathematics Extension 1.

 This unit commences with four weeks on geometric vectors, as objects having magnitude and direction (including, for example, force and velocity).
 The basic operations with vectors are addition (described by the parallelogram rule and/or triangle rule), multiplication by real numbers (or scalars, as they are known in this subject), the scalar (or dot) product and the vector (or cross) product.
 Vectors may be used to describe the positions of points in the plane or in space, and this provides a simple method of proving several theorems of Euclidean geometry.
-It also leads to vector forms of the equations of planes.
+It also leads to vector forms of the equations of lines and planes.